- Fulbright Awards

 - subsistence e.g. food and drink

 Participants are expected to pay for their own travel, health and accident insurance.
+Participants are advised to bring additional currency for their own purposes.

 Special Programmes do not preclude participants from applying for a Fulbright Award later in their academic career.
 The summer institutes are intentionally designed in such a way that allows participants to come back to the UK at postgraduate or postdoctoral level as a Fulbright Student or Scholar.